HasanAbdelhady/Chatgpt-clone/README.md

 ## Contributing

-The current version still needs some improvement, so feel free to suggest improvements
+The current version still needs some improvement, so feel free to make your own version.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/SomeFeature`)